Richard Kind: Television

-Kind portrayed Dr. Mark Devanow on Mad About You throughout the show's run, although after he took the role of Paul Lassiter on Spin City, he appeared on Mad About You with less frequency.
+Kind was an ensemble member in Carol Burnett’s short lived variety show, Carol & Company (1990-1991).
+Richard then portrayed Dr. Mark Devanow on Mad About You (1992-99), throughout the show's run, and played the role of Paul Lassiter on Spin City (1996-2002).
 Kind and Michael Boatman were the only two actors to appear in every episode of Spin City.
 Kind reprised his role in the 2019 revival of Mad About You.
-While these are his two highest-profile TV appearances, his first big break on television was as a member of the ensemble cast of Carol Burnett's brief return to sketch comedy, Carol & Company, which ran for two seasons beginning in 1990 on NBC.
-Kind served as a guest panelist on the 2000 revival of the television game show To Tell the Truth.

-He appeared in eight episodes of Larry David's Curb Your Enthusiasm between 2002 and 2021 as Larry's cousin Andy.
-In 2006, he guest starred on Stargate Atlantis as Lucius Lavin, in the episodes "Irresistible" and "Irresponsible," making him the only actor to appear in both the original Stargate film and in Stargate Atlantis (as different characters).
+He appeared in eight episodes of Larry David's Curb Your Enthusiasm, between 2002 and 2021 as Larry's cousin Andy.
+In 2006, he guest starred as Lucius Lavin in Stargate Atlantis, in the episodes "Irresistible" and "Irresponsible."

-Kind had a recurring role in Scrubs as Harvey Corman, an annoying hypochondriac, who claimed that having the same name as Harvey Korman did not "get [him] as much action as you may think".
+Kind had a recurring role in Scrubs, as Harvey Corman, an annoying hypochondriac, who claimed that having the same name as Harvey Korman did not "get [him] as much action as you may think".
 He also played a role on USA's crime comedy Psych as Hugo, an astronomer who killed a partner for credit for the discovery of a planet ("From the Earth to the Starbucks"), and later on Law & Order: Criminal Intent as a wealthy philanthropist who kills his sister-in-law and niece to protect the money he uses to fund his philanthropic work ("Privilege").
 Kind guest-starred on the Disney Channel series Even Stevens, where he played the surly Uncle Chuck.
 He appeared in an episode of CBS' Two and a Half Men with former Spin City co-star Charlie Sheen on November 12, 2007.
 He also played a small role on TNT's hit show Leverage playing the part of a corrupt mayor in the second season two-part finale.
+Kind guest-starred episode "The Worst", playing the corrupt DEA officer Special Agent Schwartz in the Netflix series Disjointed.

 He played the role of burnt spy Jesse's ex-boss Marv in three episodes of season 4 of Burn Notice.
 In 2011, Kind guest-starred in an episode of the ABC sitcom Mr. Sunshine as Rod the Bod.
 He starred in the HBO series Luck until its cancellation, and he is also the spokesman for On-Cor frozen foods.
 In February 2013, he made a guest appearance on Kroll Show.

 In 2015, he played the GED instructor on Unbreakable Kimmy Schmidt and Mayor Aubrey James in Gotham.

+In 2022, Kind starred as police captain Stan Yenko on the CBS police procedural crime drama East New York, which was cancelled after its first season.
+In 2023, he played Saint Peter in Mel Brooks' History of the World, Part II.